You could say that any Batman fan writing a Batman comic is writing fan fiction.

 - Even before then, Jim Shooter began submitting his own layouts and scripts for DC's Adventure Comics in 1966 at the age of thirteen, writing stories for the Legion of Super-Heroes, of which he was a fan.

 - Volume 4 Legion of Super-Heroes comics was infamous for this.
-Many consider Volume 4 to be the worst, with elements like Element Lad's girlfriend becoming a stalker with a sex change (some fans considered him to be gay), Lightning Lad revealing to be the Alien Scrappy and Team Pet Proty that revived him 25 years before, and the teenage clones that might not have been clones...
+Many consider Volume 4 to be the worst, with elements like Element Lad's girlfriend becoming a stalker with a sex change (some fans considered him to be gay), Lightning Lad and Team Pet Proty that revived him 25 years before, and the teenage clones that might not have been clones...
 The next group of writers to take over considered themselves forced to perform the first complete Continuity Reboot of the Legion ever (not even Crisis on Infinite Earths could do that), wiping out all previous history and fan elements.
 And just to show how much of a Broken Base the fandom is, the people who liked Volume 4 accused that next group of being the ones doing this.

 - Who exactly is Batman's one and only true love?
 Depends on the author's favorite.
 Talia al'Ghul is either a near-lunatic woman who raped Batman, a criminal mastermind who happens to have a thing for him and a child by him, or his one and only love who happens to be the daughter of one of his greatest enemies.
 Catwoman has nearly the same spectrum, from pure enemy to ally when convenient to true love.